rumus007/jugal-mis/README.md

 ## Install
 Jugal-MIS can be cloned from gitlab repository and installed as follows:
-- git clone git@gitlab.yipl.com.np:web-apps/jugal-mis.git <br />
+- git clone git@github.com:rumus007/jugal-mis.git <br />
-OR<br />
-  git clone git@gitlab.yipl.com.np:web-apps/jugal-mis.git
 - cd jugal-mis